Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/www/what_we_achieved.md

   - Case shown to improve diffusion of light around a room
   - Case does not significantly undermine effectiveness of battery indicator LEDs

-*Programming written by Lucy Munson
-Mechanical written by Leo Mills*
+*Programming written by Lucy Munson and Mechanical written by Leo Mills*